 Post-construction initialization only needs to specify overwritten fields:

 let fPostConstruction = [[Foo() x=13]] // x = 13, y = 2

-the previous code example is a syntactic sugar for:
+The previous code example is syntactic sugar for:

 let fPostConstruction: Foo fPostConstruction.x = 13 fPostConstruction.y = 2

-“Clone initializer” is useful patter for creating clone of an existing structure, when both structures are on the heap:
+The “Clone initializer” is useful pattern for creating a clone of an existing structure when both structures are on the heap:

 def Foo ( p : Foo? ) // "clone initializer" takes pointer to existing structure var self := *p return <- self ... let a = new [[Foo x=1, y=2.]] // create new instance of Foo on the heap, initialize it let b = new Foo(a) // clone of b is created here